⚡ Electrical Tips

 Professional RCD Test (Electrician — Every 1–2 Years)

-A licensed electrician uses a calibrated testing device that measures the exact trip time and current sensitivity of your safety switch.
-This is far more accurate than the push-button test.
+A licensed electrician uses a calibrated RCD testing device that measures the exact trip time and current sensitivity of your safety switch.
+This is far more accurate than the push-button test and is the only way to confirm your switch meets Australian Standards.

 A professional test confirms:

-Professional testing is recommended every 1-2 years for homeowners.
-For rental properties, landlords must ensure safety switches are tested at regular intervals as part of their compliance obligations.
+Professional testing is recommended every 1–2 years for homeowners.
+For rental properties, landlords must ensure safety switches are tested at regular intervals as part of their compliance obligations under the Residential Tenancies and Rooming Accommodation Act 2008.

 Safety Switches and Rental Properties